baltpeter/thesis-mobile-consent-dialogs/docs/notes.md

 * [ ] Save raw mitmproxy flows/logs. (`--save_stream_file` but also save cmd logs)
 * [ ] Look for SDK indicators in prefs?
 * [x] Change geolocation.
-* [ ] For button color highlight: Also compare with background.
+* [ ] ~~For button color highlight: Also compare with background.~~ Manually check all color highlight violations that ensure that it's not actually the negative button that is highlighted.
 * [ ] Cert pinning bypass
 * [ ] Honey data
 * [ ] Python `requirements.txt`